whage/whage.github.io/_posts/2018-12-29-which-way-forward.md

 # What are the most important factors?
 Technological freedom: the developers should not be constrained to a limited set of technologies.
-The acquired knowledge ought to be transferable to other areas, people should work with emerging technologies.
+The acquired knowledge ought to be transferable to other areas.
-Work ought to the challenging and interesting.
+Work should to be challenging and interesting.
 People should have the chance to learn and experiment with new things.
 No unreasonable deadlines and pressure.
 People should work in a highly skilled team of like-minded people who share the same motivations and values.